jonathanMarkovits/WeCodeCRM/README.md

 * npm install express express-fileupload body-parser mysql ejs req-flash --save

 ## TDL
-* option for login page
+* option for login page - security imporvment needed
 * all the tables in the DB should contain all fields from the section above
 * show only the information that relevant to the current stage and the next stage (in 'personal file' page)
 * show only the fields of stage 1 (in the section above) in the 'table' pages.